Logo

 Aleksandr Karelin favored the overhead press and used standard 2-pood kettlebells for arm exercises at a daily weight routine.

-Aleksandr Karelin took part in a strongman competition, that being the 1991 European Hercules, placing 8th.
+Aleksandr Karelin took part in a strongman competition, that being the 1991 European Hercules, and without prior preparation, he managed to place 8th.

 Aleksandr Karelin won the 1993 World Championships despite breaking two ribs in the opening bout against Matt Ghaffari.

-Aleksandr Karelin won the Championships, but had to be urgently operated on in Budapest.
+Aleksandr Karelin won the Championships, but he had to be urgently operated on in Budapest.

 Aleksandr Karelin joined the United Russia party and was elected to the State Duma as a representative of Novosibirsk Oblast in 1999 and 2003.